We provide teachers with career tools to educate students in construction and skilled trades.

-The National Institute for Construction Excellence (NICE) was established in 1998 to design a construction education program which would increase awareness of the potential construction career fields of engineering, architecture, contracting and the skilled trades to young people, parents, and educators.
-NICE-KC is a 501(c)(3), not-for-profit organization.
-The National Institute for Construction Excellence’s overall vision and goals are to:
+The National Institute for Construction Excellence (NICE) was established in 1998 to create construction education programs that increase awareness of careers in construction, engineering, architecture, contracting and the skilled trades.
+Our main audience is middle school and high school students, parents, and educators.

-- Develop our future workforce, emphasizing the educational requirements for future career success.
+- Develop our future workforce, emphasizing the educational requirements for career success.

-- Improve education, particularly science, engineering, math and technology for all young people.
+- Improve educational programs in science, engineering, math and technology.

-- Desire to attract minorities and women to the career opportunities in construction, targeting urband students for future careers in architecture, engineering and construction.
+- Work to attract minorities and women to the career opportunities in construction and skilled trades.